 The Sale-Leaseback Transaction does not qualify as a sale under current U.S. GAAP.
 Accordingly, the Sale-Leaseback Transaction continues to be recorded under the financing method.
 The value of the land and leasehold improvements will remain on the Company's books and the leasehold improvements will continue to be depreciated over their remaining useful lives.
 The net proceeds received were recorded as a financing obligation.
 A portion of the lease payments is recorded as a decrease to the financing obligation and a portion is recognized as interest expense.
-In the event the lease obligation of any individual property or group of properties is assumed by a qualified franchisee, the portion of the transaction related to that property or group of properties will be removed from the Company's books, along with a ratable portion of the remaining biligation.
+In the event the lease obligation of any individual property or group of properties is assumed by a qualified franchisee, the portion of the transaction related to that property or group of properties is recorded as a sale in accordance with U.S. GAAP and the net book value of those properties will be removed from the Company's books, along with a ratable portion of the remaining financing obligation.